mallik1055/anagram/README.md

 ### Play the Game

-The game can be played at https://omniscient-effect.glitch.me/
+The game can be played on [Glitch](https://omniscient-effect.glitch.me/) - a cool place to host your NodeJs scripts